kavinderd/xmlsoccer/README.md

 XmlSoccer Api GetAllLeagues

-	*You must have an API Key and know which version to use.
-Currently there are two versions Xmlsoccer::DEMO and Xmlsoccer::FULL* xmlsoccer_client = Xmlsoccer::RequestManager.new(api_key: 'Api_key', api_version:'Api_Version')
+	*You must have an API Key and know which type to use.
+Currently there are two types Xmlsoccer::DEMO and Xmlsoccer::FULL* xmlsoccer_client = Xmlsoccer::RequestManager.new(api_key: 'Api_key', api_type:'Api_Type')

 	leagues = xmlsoccer_client.get_all_leagues